Increasing extractable work in small qubit landscapes: Introduction

+Owing to the restrictions on the evolution and the choice of factorized initial states, this map is Gibbs-preserving, does not generate coherence between energy levels, and is completely positive.
+Consequently the relative entropy, or the distance between qubits evolved with this map, monotonically decreases.

-We also use the Hamiltonian to define a conservation law for an $N$-qubit system by restricting evolution to unitary matrices that commute with $\hat{H}_0=\hat{H}_0^{(1)}\otimes \hat{H}_0^{(2)}\otimes\dots \otimes \hat{H}_0^{(N)}$.
-This defines an energy and excitation-number conserving class of evolution where interactions occur only within uncoupled equal energy subspaces of the full Hilbert space \cite{Janzing2000}.
-The two states with all the qubits either in the ground state or the excited state only evolve by separate $U(1)$ rotations.
+The evolution we consider is similar to the class of thermal operations in that the unitaries must commute with the free Hamiltonian of the full system, Eq.(\ref{UnitaryClass}).
+As a consequence, in the total density matrix of the qubits system, the two states with all the qubits either in the ground state, $|00\ldots0\rangle$ or the excited state, $|11\ldots1\rangle$, only evolve by separate $U(1)$ rotations.
 The remaining states may be divided according to the energy subspaces $E=1$, ..., $E=N-1$ with dimension $^N C_1$, $^N C_2$...$^N C_{N-1}$ respectively where $^N C_{M} = \frac{N!}{M!
 (N-M)!}$.
-Independent unitary rotations may act within these subspaces.
-Ordered according to energy, rather than in the usual computational basis ordering, the allowed unitaries are block diagonal.

-When the initial density matrix is diagonal, as we assume here, rotations in this class only generate correlations between qubits, but cannot generate coherence between the energy levels of an individual qubit.
-Many terms in the full density matrix remain zero, including those that would contribute to off-diagonal terms for any single qubit.
-Consequently, under any evolution in this class, the reduced density matrix for an individual qubit, tracing out the others, is always diagonal.
+Allowed unitary rotations can then be broken into a block diagonal form acting in subspaces of fixed energy,

+This results in division of the full Hilbert space into dynamically independent subspaces.
+Under evolution the off-diagonal elements of any individual qubit evolve independently from the diagonal elements.
+Thus, single-qubit Gibbs states are mapped to new Gibbs states.
+From this unitary, Eq.(\ref{BlockDiagonalUnitary}), we can derive the form of the dynamical map $\Phi [.]$ that drives the evolution of a focal qubit ($f$) evolving in an environment also made up of qubits (in the construction here, not a thermal bath) $\mathcal{E}$, where $t$ is the step index in the evolution.
+The explicit form of the superoperator acting on the vectorized form of the focal density matrix, $\overset{\rightrightarrows}{\rho_{ f}} = (\rho_{00},\rho_{01},\rho_{10},\rho_{11})$, is

+where $\Delta_{\rm }$, $\tilde{\Delta}_{\rm }$ and $\Gamma$ depend on the parameters of the unitary and the state of the environment qubits at time $t$.
+In structure, this map is identical to the one-qubit Davies map which drives the evolution for a qubit under thermal operations with a fixed Hamiltonian \cite{Roga2010}.

+But the maps considered in our work go beyond those generated by thermal operations, in that the range of the map parameters expands.
+This is due to the difference in the form of the environment we consider and in the type of states we apply the evolution on.
+Firstly, our environment, $\rho_{\mathcal{E}}$, consists of qubits that were independently in contact with different reservoirs at different temperatures.
+The temperature inhomogeneity in the bath of the machine, as we will demonstrate below, facilitates generation of $\Delta W^{\rm ex} \geq0$ under one application of the unitary extending the results in literature that relate the inhomogeneity in reservoir temperature with addition of new resource states \cite{PhysRevA.100.042107}.